Jon Cowherd: Biography

 Cowherd was born and raised in Kentucky.
-Being a son of musicians (and music educators), Cowherd began music at an early age singing, playing the piano, French horn and violin.
+Born to a trombone player (father) and classically trained violinist (mother), both of whom were also educators, Cowherd began piano lessons at the age of five and trumpet and violin lessons at ten years of age.
+Cowherd began music at an early age singing, playing the piano, French horn and violin.
 He moved to New Orleans to attend Loyola University, where he studied jazz piano and improvisation under Ellis Marsalis, John Mahoney, and Steve Masakowski.

 The Brian Blade Fellowship album Season of Changes was released around 2008.
 Cowherd also worked with Brian Blade in his debut singer-songwriter album Mama Rosa, which was released in 2009 on Verve Records.

 As a producer, Cowherd has overseen albums by Lizz Wright, Alyssa Graham and The Local NYC.